 The applicant's education is compared with the study requirements made in Iceland.

-Suppose the Directorate of Health considers that it has not been demonstrated that the applicant's education and training meet the requirements for granting a licence.
+Suppose the Directorate of Health considers that it has not been demonstrated that the applicant's education and training meet the requirements for granting a license.
 In that case, the office may invite the applicant to work during an adaptation period.

 The Directorate of Health determines the length of the adaptation period and its objectives.